Oyo court extends order stopping DSS, AGF from arresting Sunday Igboho

 According to The Nation, the court arrived at the decision after it rejected the application by the AGF for the vacation of the order restraining security agencies from arresting the activist.

-The activist is currently facing trial in Cotonou, Benin Republic after he was arrested at an airport as he tried to board a Germany-bound flight.
+Igboho is currently facing trial in Cotonou, Benin Republic, where he was arrested at an airport as he tried to board a Germany-bound flight.

 Secession: Former President Obasanjo rules out Yoruba Nation, IPOB